Placement process for students currently enrolled in a college or university program

 Instructors of student group placements

-The Clinical Instructor Checklist will help to identify your accountabilities before, during and at the end of the placement.
+The Clinical Instructor Orientation Package will help to identify your accountabilities before, during and at the end of the placement.
 There are five pre-placement requirements for instructors/clinical instructors (CIs) of student groups.

 - Pyxis Medstation Training - All instructors of student groups will be required to have training and access to Pyxis in order to supervise nursing students in the complete process for closed loop medication administration.